 Mung bean : A Super Food

-According to Ayurveda, mung beans have the highest nutritious value among legumes, thus providing you with immense benefit.
+According to Ayurveda, mung beans have the highest nutritious value among legumes, thus providing you with immense benefits.
 They are very high in protein and you can consume on a daily basis.
 They are light to digest and balance Pitta and Kapha as well as slightly heighten Vata.
-Mung beans are considering a therapeutic food so are typically used to address many ailments such as fever, cough, excess weight gain, wounds, breast milk irregularities, diarrhea, skin disease, excessive thirst, and issues with your eyes, mouth, nose, throat, and heart.
+Mung beans are considered a therapeutic food so are typically used to address many ailments such as fever, cough, excess weight gain, wounds, breast milk irregularities, diarrhea, skin disease, excessive thirst, and issues with your eyes, mouth, nose, throat, and heart.
 Mung bean preparation varies depending on the ailment, but most commonly are used in soup form with addition of some herbs.